-In 2020, tuition for full-time students at Southern California Institute of Technology was $15,790 a year.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at Southern California Institute of Technology was $16,590 a year.

-Southern California Institute of Technology is a private institution, so it has the same tuition for residents of California as it does for residents from other states.
+Southern California Institute of Technology is a private institution, which means it has the same tuition for students from California as it does for students who live in other states.

 SCIT has the same tuition for international students as for those from out of state.